 from heat and gradually whisk into the egg mixture,

-using.
+whisking constantly.
+Whisk in the vanilla extract.
 Set this mixture aside while you prepare the

 and glazed tart shell.
 Carefully pour the custard over the apples to just below the top of the tart